Discussion is key to learning.

 Today’s kids struggle with the basics: listening deeply, engaging different viewpoints, expressing themselves, reading non-verbal cues.
 These are foundational skills for academics — as well as friendship, citizenship, and leadership.
 This deficit is not “just a covid thing.”
 It’s a trend researchers have documented for a decade: a predictable opportunity cost of time spent on screen.
 It’s not about to get better.

-Today’s teachers are also under pressure: how can they teach the social skills screen-bound kids seem to lack — without sacrificing academic content?
-In our polarized world, how can they ensure balanced perspectives in the classroom?
-And amidst AI, what does it look like to assess the human skills robots can’t replace?
+Today’s teachers are also under pressure: how can the teach the social skills screen-bound kids seem to lack — without sacrificing content?
+In our polarized world, how can they ensure balanced perspectives in conversations?
+And, amidst AI, what does it look like to emphasize uniquely human skills?

 That said, all R.E.A.L.® Discussion programs feature three things:

-• Celebrating Growth for Students — and Adults: our PD delights and challenges teachers as pedagogical pioneers.
-Our parent-facing programs build trust, alignment, and tools.
-We can design additional programs for alumni, boards, etc.
+• Celebrating Growth for Students — and Adults: Our training delights and challenges teachers as pedagogical pioneers and our parent-facing programs built trust, alignment and tools.

-Training faculty in R.E.A.L.® as part of developing Conversation Culture across campus is one of the most compelling and actionable ways any school that aspires to deliver on its promise of inclusion and belonging can prepare our youth to communicate effectively – and respectfully – across differences.
+R.E.A.L.® Discussion is one of the most compelling and actionable ways any school can train our youth to communicate effectively – and respectfully – across differences.

 Dr. Margarita Curtis